Legrandin/pycryptodome/Doc/src/cipher/classic.rst

 .. function:: Crypto.Cipher.<algorithm>.new(key, mode)

-  Create a new CBC object, using <algorithm> as the base block cipher.
+  Create a new ECB object, using <algorithm> as the base block cipher.

   :param bytes key: the cryptographic key
   :param mode: the constant ``Crypto.Cipher.<algorithm>.MODE_ECB``